jimratliff/default-browser/README.md

 # default-browser

+> [!NOTE]
+> I forked this repo in hopes of addressing a problem with default-browser v1.0.18: It fails to work when the user’s home directory has been relocated outside the startup volume.
+See Issue #23 [“default-browser assumes home directory is /Users/<username>, which fails for relocated macOS home directories #23](https://github.com/macadmins/default-browser/issues/23)”

 This is a tool that will set the default browser for the current user on a macOS device.

 ## Usage